-9.1 All evaluation/assessment outcomes must be verified internally before being published to students.
-9.2 All programmes are required to maintain a formal published statement of moderation procedures.
-9.3 Modera ation shall be based on the sample of assessments.
-This shall be as follow Selected sample of piece of work /s: 5 > 15 All students' assessments 16 ≥ 50 50% of assessments in Top, Middle and Bottom mark range 50 10% of assessments in Top, Middle and Bottom mark range 9.4 Intorna l moderation should be completed within the 20-working-day assessment ont foodback 3.4 ne provisional marks are made available to the students. ent reeuback
+- 9.1 All evaluation/assessment outcomes must be verified internally before being published to students. - 9.2 All programmes are required to maintain a formal published statement of moderation procedures. - 9.3 Moderation shall be based on the sample of assessments.
+This shall be as follows:

+Cohort Selected sample of piece of work 5 > 15 All students' assessments 16 } 50 50% of assessments in Top, Middle and Bottom mark range 50 10% of assessments in Top, Middle and Bottom mark range

-9.5 Assessed work, feedback and provisional marks may be returned to students prior to external moderation being completed.
+- 9.4 Internal moderation should be completed within the 20-working-day assessment feedback period and before the provisional marks are made available to the students. - 9.5 Assessed work, feedback and provisional marks may be returned to students prior to external moderation being completed.
 All marks are subject to confirmation by the relevant Board of Examiners.
-The "subject to confirmation by the Board of Examiners" status of marks must be made clear to students.

-\See Assessment Services Guidelines and Procedures, section 7 and 8 (2021) for more information on marking and feedback consulted and agree with internal and external moderation of assessments.
+The "subject to confirmation by the Board of Examiners" status of marks must be made clear to students. - \See Assessment Services Guidelines and Procedures, section 7 and 8 (2023) for more information on marking and feedback.